goldin2008/Note/mlsd.md

                 print(ordering[index:])
                 return check_ordering(word, ordering[index:])
         return False
 print(check_ordering(list(word), ordering))
 ```
+How would you build, train, and deploy a system to detect if multimedia and/or ads contents being posted violate terms or contains offensive materials?
+How you test your ML models for production scale?

+Variation of the number of islands LC question.
+You have a House, Well & Tree arranged in a large grid with empty spaces in between to show
+where you can go.
+How will you go from house to nearest well without hitting a tree?
+Assume you can only go up.down/left/right and not diagonally and cannot hit a tree else you backtrack.
 Given an infinite chessboard, find shortest distance for a knight to move from position A to position B
 given a binary image, count the number of 4-directional connected components.
 Serialize and de-serialize a binary tree